 Coming from a country with a small representation in the international astronomy and science research community, I have a strong passion for helping others to discover their passion for science and enable them to succeed in their careers.
 Over the last five years, I have set up three initiatives to support young people in their scientific journey.
 Through these initiatives, thousands of students engage with science every year and have access to world-class researchers from all over the world as mentors.
 You can read about these projects below.

 Initiated and coordinated the first national science festival in Romania.
-Organised in 3 cities in 2019, with over 700 volunteers, 50 mentors and 20,000 participants.
+Organised in 3 cities in 2019, with over 700 volunteers, 70 scientist "mentors" and 20,000 participants.
 Moved online in 2020, with regular science webinars and scientists joining online classes.

 Co-founded a yearly multi-disciplinary summer school for 25 bright Romanian students from disadvantaged backgrounds organised in Oxford colleges.
 Empower young people to discover their talents, encounter new career perspectives and participate in the society.

 Founded the first national Astronomy and Astrophysics olympiad in the UK, with 1000+ participants every year.
 Gateway to the International Olympiads in Astronomy and Astrophysics.

 I enjoy communicating science and have given many public talks to a diverse range of audiences, both in person and online.
 If you would like me to give a talk please get in touch using the contact below.
 I organise workshops popularising astronomy and space at science festivals and open days.
 I coordinate a program connecting researchers from abroad with classrooms in Romania, giving young people the opportunity to meet real scientists.